graphile/pg-simplify-inflector/README.md

 prefer you can override it entirely with `@foreignSimpleFieldName`.
 If you set `@foreignSimpleFieldName` and you're using `simpleCollections 'both'` then you should also set `@foreignFieldName` explicitly or unexpected things may occur.

+Applies to:

+- foreign key constraints

+### `@listSuffix`

+`@listSuffix` allows you to override the default naming on a per-entity basis, overriding `pgOmitListSuffix`.
+For example, with `pgOmitListSuffix: true`, you can apply `@listSuffix include` to have the list suffix appended to the simple collection generated for that table.
+When `pgOmitListSuffix` is not `true`, then you can use `@listSuffix omit` to selectively omit the list suffix on entities.

+If `@listSuffix` is set, the only valid values are `"omit"` and `"include"`.
+Any other value will cause an error.

+> NOTE: `@listSuffix` will have no effect when using `@foreignSimpleFieldName`.

+Applies to:

+- tables
+- foreign key constraints
+- computed column functions returning `SETOF <record type>`